 This gazebo is available in both 12 x 16 feet and 10 x 12 feet, so you can choose which dimensions better suit the space you have available.
 It certainly isn’t the cheapest gazebo you are likely to find so be prepared to pay extra for the permanent, high quality nature of their design.

-Outsunny Two-Tiered Hexagonal Gazebo
+Outsunny Two-Tiered Outdoor Garden Gazebo

 It wouldn’t appear out of place on the grounds of a wedding venue, with its luxurious curtains and side paneled design.
-The hexagon design is something a little different and make this a popular choice for outdoor spaces.
+The design is something a little different and make this a popular choice for outdoor spaces.

 This product is exceptional when it comes to blocking out sun rays and gives 360 degree UV protection.
 The cover and sides have coating which makes them resistant to the sun’s rays, keeping you cool and away from the exposure of harmful ultraviolet light.